MortenHarding/docker-3270BBS/README.md

 # Build the container

-Build a container, using the dockerfile from this repo, with the latest release of TSU from https://github.com/moshix/3270BBS/releases
+Build a container, using the dockerfile from this repo, with the latest release of 3270BBS from https://github.com/moshix/3270BBS/releases

 ```sh
 docker build -t My-3270bbs .